cwest/caseywest.com/_posts/2015-01-07-responsibly-use-peek-to-inspect-rails.md

 As you can see there is information about the branch you're on, performance metrics, database queries, caches, shared memory, and job queues in there.
 Read the documentation for [peek] on GitHub and find the plugins that work best for you.
 They're excellent.

+{% pullquote %}
-The trouble is I definitely don't want to install Peek on production, or in my test environments, and the [peek usage] instructions would, indeed, require me to do so for a few key reasons: initializers, routes, assets, and views.
+The trouble is {" I definitely don't want to install Peek on production "}, or in my test environments, and the [peek usage] instructions would, indeed, require me to do so for a few key reasons: initializers, routes, assets, and views.
 Using peek requires a few steps of setup in your application.
 Each of the areas I enumerated requires peek to be a loaded gem in the environment you're running on.
+{% endpullquote %}

 My first attempt to work around this involved wrapping calls with a [`defined?`] test.
 For example, in `config/routes.rb`: